ietf-tools/bibxml-service/docs/topics/production-setup.rst

 =====

-The service relies on being accessed via HTTPS URLs, HTTP URLs are only acceptable in local development and may cause issues otherwise.
+The service relies on being accessed via HTTPS URLs, Plain HTTP URLs are only acceptable in local development and without the ``DEBUG`` flag may cause unexpected behaviour.

 It is expected to be run from behind a load balancer (reverse proxy, CDN) that terminates SSL and talks to BibXML in plain HTTP.